-As one of the most livable countries in the world, Austria is heralded as one of the best locations for education.
+As one of the most livable countries in the world, Austria is renowned for its higher education.
 This claim is strengthened by so many things, most notably the nation’s intellectual history.
 After all, its universities have produced the likes of Sigmund Freud and Erwin Schroedinger, to name a few.

-If you want to join the ranks of these bright minds, then you should try to apply to Austrian universities.
+If you want to join the ranks of these bright minds, then you should try to apply to an Austrian university.
 More than just being world-renowned, some of them are quite affordable too.
 Listed below are some of the cheapest universities in Austria for international students.